emca-it/ITRS-Log-Analytics-7.x/12-00-00-Integration_with_AD/12-00-00-Integration_with_AD.md

-If you map roles with from several domains, for example dev.examloe1.com, dev.example2.com then in User List we will see which user from which domain with which role logged in Energy Logserver.
+If you map roles with from several domains, for example dev.examloe1.com, dev.example2.com then in User List we will see which user from which domain with which role logged in ITRS Log Analytics.

 ## Password encryption ##